 There are many reasons why our garages are purchased.
 It could be for use as a workshop or to protect your prized vintage car you've been working on from bad weather, and we're sure there are many more reasons behind purchases.
 That's why we haven't spared anything on our garages.

-Our garages sit on 32mm x 47mm perimeter bearers.
-The bearers are pressure treated, coming with a 10 year guarantee against rot and insect infestation, which allows them to be in contact with the ground constantly, providing a platform for the walls to sit on.
+The 70mm bearers are pressure treated, coming with a 10 year guarantee against rot and insect infestation, which allows them to be in contact with the ground constantly, providing a platform for the walls to sit on.

-The windows on the garages are available in single and double glazed, the single option uses 4mm toughened glass and the double uses 14mm.
-This means for strong window panes that are less likely to break compared to others found on competitor products.
+The windows on the garages are available in single and double glazed, the single option uses 4mm toughened glass and the double uses 24mm.
+These strong window panes that are less likely to break compared to others found on competitor products.
 These opening windows have the option of Georgian bars which, when fitted, sit against the glass frame instead of floating in front.
 The bars are easy to remove for maintenance or a change of style.
 For more information on our windows and doors please click here.

 The side doors found on the garages use gate style hinges to give a more rustic feel to the garage.
 This is combined with a Standard Locking System (Latch & Deadbolt) to help secure your vehicle and tools.
-The main garage door has a choice between having wooden barn doors, a metal garage door or having no main door at all.
+The main garage door has a choice between having wooden barn doors, or having no main door at all.